superscriptjs/superscript/readme.md

 SuperScript is a dialog system + bot engine for creating human-like conversation chat bots.
 It exposes an expressive script for crafting dialogue and features text-expansion using wordnet and Information Retreaval and extraction using ConceptNet.

+SuperScript is based off of a fork of RiveScript with idiom brought in from ChatScript.
+Without the work of Noah Petherbridge and Bruce Wilcox, this project would not be possible.

 ## What comes in the box
 * Dialog Engine
 * Multi-User Platform for easy intergration with Group Chat systems